czech-case-law-relevance/czech-court-citations-dataset/README.md

 The Czech Court Citations Dataset contains 21 files in .csv data format, 7 files for each court, divided according to the three courts.

-This dataset is properly described in: (to be published).
+This dataset is properly described in: HARAŠTA, Jakub, Tereza NOVOTNÁ a Jaromír ŠAVELKA.
+Citation Data of Czech Apex Courts. : arXiv:2002.02224, 2020.
+7 s.
+ISSN 2331-8422.

 ### File names